Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 # Freshwaters - Chemical oxygen demand in lakes
-This repository is for the source code of a Luonnontila web service indicator for [chemical oxygen demand in Finnish lakes](https://luonnontila.fi/indikaattorit-elinymparistoittain/sisavedet/kemiallinen-hapenkuluts/).
+This repository is for the source code of a Luonnontila web service indicator for [chemical oxygen demand in Finnish lakes (COD)](https://luonnontila.fi/indikaattorit-elinymparistoittain/sisavedet/kemiallinen-hapenkuluts/).
 The indicator describes the general trend in the deposition of organic matter (e.g. humic substances) in Finnish lakes.
 The background concentration of humic substances is strongly influenced by natural factors such as the amount of peatlands in the drainage areas and thus the indicator differentiates between the trends of the darker humic and clearer non-humic lakes.

 The indicator is produced from an extensive series of water quality measurements of Finnish lakes, the first of which were taken already in 1960.